 Categories and Goals Objective Responsible Parties 8.
 Transportation and Infrastructure: (8.1) Develop, maintain, and implement a non-motorized transportation plan for improved pedestrian and bicycle circulation.
 PRC, PD, TB, TART Parking and Sidewalks (8.2) Support conversion of rail lines to non-motorized trails.
 PRC, PD, TB, TART Goal: Establish a coordinated, efficient, (8.3) Maintain and enforce parking area standards, including landscaping, loading, and stormwater management.
 PRC, PD, TB and attractive system of pathways, sidewalks, and parking areas.
 (8.4) Coordinate construction of non-motorized infrastructure with road improvement projects.
 PRC, PD, TB, GTCRC, MDOT 9.
 Transportation and Infrastructure: (9.1) Support long term asset management of water and sewer infrastructure, including major equipment replacement, upgrades to infrastructure to accommodate system demands and/or deficiencies. ТЕ, ТВ Water and Sanitary Sewer (9.2) Plan for new land use development areas to be served by water and sewer.
 PC, PD Goal: Improve, expand, and maintain critical water and sewer (9.3) Direct development to areas which are served by adequate facilities which can support higher density and mixed uses.
 PC, PD infrastructure.
 (9.4) When appropriate, provide sanitary sewer service to the areas around Silver Lake to eliminate reliance on septic systems and protect the lake's water quality. ТЕ, ТВ 10.
-Transportation and Infrastructure: Stormwater nd Infrastructure: stormwater in a manner that minimizes the possibility of adverse impacts on both water quantity and water Goal: Establish requirements for (10.2) Require best practices for stormwater management through development review.
+Transportation and Infrastructure: Stormwater (10.1) Require on-site stormwater management measures for the retention, detention, and distribution of stormwater in a manner that minimizes the possibility of adverse impacts on both water quantity and water quality during development.
+TE, PC, PD Goal: Establish requirements for (10.2) Require best practices for stormwater management through development review.
 TE, PC, PD stormwater management to reduce flooding, protect people and property, and support healthy streams and rivers.
 (10.3) Encourage the use of low-impact stormwater management design techniques (rain gardens, bio swales, permeable pavement, etc.), especially in areas adjacent to environmentally sensitive areas or in circumstances where water is proposed to be redirected into environmentally sensitive areas.
 TE, PC, PD (10.4) Consider options for shared stormwater retention basins and stormwater management districts which allow for consolidation of stormwater management.
 TE, PC, PD

 Categories and Goals Objective Responsible Parties II.
 Economic Development (11.1) Recognize that the quality of place is an economic driver by promoting Garfield as an attractive place to live and work, by improving parks, expanding trails, and other community infrastructure.
-Goal: Encourage a diverse and stable (11.2) Improve the physical appearance of business districts through development reviews.
-PC, PD economic base.
-(11.3) Continue to implement an attraction and retention strategy for businesses and economic growth.
+PRC, PC, PD, TB Goal: Encourage a diverse and stable economic base.
+(11.2) Improve the physical appearance of business districts through development reviews.
+PC, PD (11.3) Continue to implement an attraction and retention strategy for businesses and economic growth.
 TB, Traverse Connect (11.4) Plan and zone for mixed-use commercial centers and efficient reuse of existing buildings and sites.
 PC, PD (11.5) Promote and encourage tools, such as brownfield redevelopment financing and the Opportunity Zone, to help incentivize investment for redevelopment and new development in areas of economic need.
 PC, PD, TB 12.
 Public Safety (12.1) Collaborate with Metro Fire and law enforcement on land use development reviews.
-MF, GT County Sheriff Goal: Support collaborations which (12.2) Improve municipal water service that supports fire protection in new developments.
-TE, TB promote public safety.
-(12.3) Participate in planning efforts to mitigate natural hazards.
+MF, GT County Sheriff Goal: Support collaborations which promote public safety.
+(12.2) Improve municipal water service that supports fire protection in new developments.
+TE, TB (12.3) Participate in planning efforts to mitigate natural hazards.
 TB, GT County (12.4) Provide facilities necessary for high quality public safety services. ТВ